arnelasokolic1/Senior-Design-Project-IBU/README.md

 - **Admin Panel:** Admin users can add, remove, and manage quiz content.
 - **Fill in the Blanks Game:** Test your blockchain knowledge in a fun and engaging way.
 - **Random Blockchain Facts:** Learn interesting blockchain facts by clicking on a mascot.
+- **Token Quiz:** User can play quiz that has time and user has 30 seconds to complete quiz correctly to get the token reward.
+After the quiz is finished correctly, user gets one token sent to the MetaMask address he entered.
+- **User Profile:** User can change their name, add bio and change avatar picture.

 **Mobile Responsiveness**